Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 - Professional Practice in Counselling BPS207

-Elective Modules: In addition to the core modules, students study any 4 of the following 17 modules.
+Elective Modules: In addition to the core modules, students choose any 4 from the following 17 modules.

 - Aromatherapy VHT104